 Reduce mosquito breeding sites

+Dengue-carrying mosquitoes generally breed in stagnant water found in containers (eg, discarded tyres, uncovered barrels, buckets) rather than in rivers, swamps, open drains, creeks or mangroves.
 The disease is particularly common in urban areas where standing water is near to homes and provides an ideal breeding ground for the carrier mosquitoes.
+To eliminate breeding sites:

 Countries often affected with dengue fever include:

 - Pacific Islands eg Fiji, Cook Islands, Marshall Islands, Kiribati, New Caledonia

 - Asia (including Cambodia, India)

 - Latin and South America.